jchristgit/bolt/docs/cogs/modlog.md

 - `BOT_UPDATE`

-  Emitted when the bot administrator performs an action on the bot that should be known by guilds using bolt.
+  Emitted when the bot administrator performs an action on the bot that should be known by guilds using Bolt.

 - `CONFIG_UPDATE`